pyslm.analysis Package

 BlockSupportBase([supportObject, ...])

-The BlockSupportBase is a base class representing a single support volume region constructed by an extruded overhang region, that may intersect with the build platform (\(z=0\)) or self-intersect with Part.
+The BlockSupportBase is a base class representing a single support volume region constructed by an extruded overhang surface region, that may intersect with the build platform (\(z=0\)) or self-intersect with the original mesh of the Part.

 BlockSupportGenerator()